US safety, savings rules set stage for baby formula shortage

 There are other hurdles for foreign manufacturers looking to compete.
 The U.S. has long imposed tariffs and quotas on dairy imports from abroad, including Canada, in order to shield American milk producers from competition.

 Responding to political pressure, the Biden administration has begun airlifting shipments of formula from Europe.
-The FDA is also waiving some requirements to encourage more imports from overseas manufacturers that are expected to boost supplies in coming weeks.
+In a related move, the FDA said Tuesday it would allow the importation of 2 million cans of Kendal Nutricare formula from the U.K to boost supplies.
+The products are expected to begin arriving in U.S. stores early next month.

 The biggest driver of the U.S. market, by far, is a massive federal nutrition program that provides formula and other foods to lower-income women and children.
 The WIC program accounts for more than 50% of the U.S. market, providing formula for more than 1.2 million babies, according to the National WIC Association, which represents state and local administrators who run the benefit.